Paula Morris: in the footsteps of Robin Hyde

 Shining Land is release on 12 November.

-Paula Morris gives the NZ Society of Authors President of Honour 2020 Janet Frame Memorial Lecture on 4 November at 6.30pm.
+Paula Morris gave the NZ Society of Authors President of Honour 2020 Janet Frame Memorial Lecture on 4 November.